 “Art.
 1: The aim of the Foundation known as ‘Institut des Hautes Etudes Scientifiques’ is to enable and encourage theoretical scientific research in the following fields: Mathematics, Theoretical Physics, Methodology of Human Sciences and any other related theoretical discipline”

 “Art.
 2: The Foundation’s activity consists mainly in providing the Institute’s professors and researchers, both permanent and invited, with the resources required to undertake disinterested research: a center comprising offices, meeting rooms, a library, a conference center and a housing residence for visiting researchers.”

 (Extract from the IHES statutes, 1958)

 A Message from the director

 “The Institut des Hautes Etudes Scientifiques is an international mathematics and theoretical physics research center.
 Free of teaching duties and administrative tasks, its professors and invited researchers carry out their work in complete independence and total freedom, at the highest international level.

 Ever since it was created, IHES has cultivated interdisciplinarity.
 The constant dialogue between mathematicians and theoretical physicists has led to particularly rich interactions.
 In more recent years, IHES has turned its attention to the interface between mathematics and biology and the theoretical issues arising from high technology.

-A limited number of permanent professors and researchers from prominent French organisations (Collège de France, CEA and CNRS) are based at IHES.
+A limited number of permanent professors and researchers from prominent French organizations (Collège de France, CEA and CNRS) are based at IHES.
 These very senior scientists attract some 200 visiting researchers each year, who also benefit from the high concentration of mathematicians present in close proximity to the Institute.
 The scientific emulation resulting from the interactions between researchers in different disciplines and from different countries contributes to the vitality of basic research globally.